-In the Super Stocks' first season, former Street Stock standout Harry Rice beat out former Grand American star Brian McCarthy for the points championship.
-Rice won 5 times – including the first 2 (and 3 out of the first 4) to start the season.
+In the Super Stocks’ first season, Harry Rice beat out former Grand American star Brian McCarthy for the points championship.
+Rice won 4 times – including 3 out of the first 5 to start the season.
 He capped the season with a non-point 50 lap win during the Race of Champions weekend which the Modifieds had off.
-Mike Lovetere won the longest race of the year – a 100 lap event held on Wednesday July 30th.
+Mike Lovetere won the longest race of the year – the Firecracker 100 held on Wednesday July 30th.

 On May 3rd, Rae Ann Williams became the first female to qualify for a feature event in Speedbowl history.
 It was the second race of the season.
 Rae didn’t fair too well in the main event, she finished a disappointing 22nd.

 The NEMA midgets again made a visit to the shoreline oval.
 This season’s 25 lap event was won by Butch Walsh in early May.
 The New England Mini Modifieds (now Pro4 Modifieds) touring series returned during the Super Stock 100 event in July.
 The 25 lap feature was won by Ron St. Ives.

 Rain cancelled 5 of the 7 events scheduled from Memorial Day weekend until the 4th of July.